1820 Work Activities

 FLSA Calculations

-If a FS AU includes members who receive TANF and members who do not receive TANF, staff will count the entire FS benefit toward the TANF work requirement, unless a FS work program requirement such as workfare (SNAP Education & Training - E&T) is also being based on the FS benefit.
-In that case, the benefits would be prorated with the FS Benefits of the TANF household counted toward the TANF work requirement and the
+If a SNAP AU includes members who receive TANF and members who do not receive TANF, staff will count the entire SNAP benefit toward the TANF work requirement, unless a SNAP work program requirement such as workfare (SNAP Education & Training - E&T) is also being based on the SNAP benefit.
+In that case, the benefits would be prorated with the SNAP Benefits of the TANF household counted toward the TANF work requirement and the SNAP benefits of the other members counted toward the SNAP work requirement.
+Benefits would not be double counted toward both requirements.

 In order to provide the participants with a consistent weekly schedule, we divide the monthly FLSA hours by four, keeping in mind that there will be some months that have five weeks.
 Therefore, the number of allowable hours must be reviewed monthly and recalculated whenever necessary.